fartcoin-project/win-localhost-vlc-remote/README.md

 ![WAMP](https://img.shields.io/static/v1?label=<LABEL>&message=<MESSAGE>&color=<COLOR>)
 ##  Install Guide
  get WAMP from https://www.wampserver.com/en/download-wampserver-64bits/
---- Installation of Wampserver --- Install Wampserver in, C:\wamp or D:\wamp
+--- Installation of Wampserver --- Install Wampserver in, C:\wamp64
 ````
 BEFORE proceeding with the installation of Wampserver, you must ensure that certain elements are installed on your system, otherwise Wampserver will absolutely not run, and in addition, the installation will be faulty and you need to remove Wampserver BEFORE installing the elements that were missing.
 Make sure you are "up to date" in the redistributable packages VC9, VC10, VC11, VC13, VC14, VC15, VC17 and VS16